-The aims of Curlew Action are to inspire and enable the conservation of curlews, alongside other farmland and wetland wildlife across Britain, whilst advocating for curlews and the landscapes that support them.
+The aims of Curlew Action are to inspire and enable the conservation of curlews, Europe`s largest wading bird, alongside other farmland and wetland wildlife across Britain, whilst advocating for curlews and the landscapes that support them.

 It also aims through education, from primary through to degree level, to increase the connection between people and nature encouraging appreciation and protection.